 Despite this reputation, Laurier Brantford wants to create a positive drinking culture.

-The event focused on sampling from local breweries and not drinking, said Anthony Massi, director of operations at Laurier Brantford.
+The event focused on sampling from local breweries, said Anthony Massi, director of operations at Laurier Brantford.

 Vendors sold five-ounce samples and half of the proceeds went to vendors with the rest donated to Nova Vita, a local women’s shelter.